AnyChart/docs.anychart.com/Basic_Charts_Types/Vertical_Charts.md

 There is no essential difference between them: they just switch the orientation of the axes, drawing the X-axis vertically and the Y-axis horizontally.

-By default, if you just pass the data to the chart constructor, a series of the same type is created.
+By default, when you just pass the data to the chart constructor, a series of the same type is created.
 For example, in the following sample the {api:anychart#verticalArea}verticalArea(){api} chart constructor draws a chart with an Area series:

 ```
 // create a data set